dwarvesf/playground/01_literature/singleton-design-pattern.md

 ```

 ## Benefits & Drawbacks
 **Benefits**<br/>
-👍 You can assure that the class/type has only one instance if the implementation is done properly
+You can assure that the class/type has only one instance if the implementation is done properly.

 **Drawbacks**<br/>
-👎 Tight coupled codebase<br/>
+- Tight coupled codebase<br/>
-👎 Hard to debug<br/>
+- Hard to debug<br/>
-👎 Write unit tests will be tricky<br/>
+- Write unit tests will be tricky<br/>
-👎 Limited use cases<br/>
+- Limited use cases<br/>

 ## References
 - https://refactoring.guru/design-patterns/singleton